English verb let up [let ʌp].

 Verb Tenses

-Future simple — let up in future simple let up. (will + V1)
+Future simple — let up in future simple is let up (will + V1).

 let up regular or irregular verb?